- Director: Ridley Scott

 One other piece of lore about Alien, which is true, is that the original screenplay did not give genders to any of the characters, giving them only gender-neutral last names.
 That is how Sigourney Weaver, in her first leading role, ended up cast in one of the prototypical “strong female action movie lead” roles, through “gender-blind” casting.
 In fact, Cartwright appeared on set thinking she would be playing Ripley, before being told she was being shifted over to play the navigator Lambert.
 Coming into this movie, Cartwright was better known than Weaver (she had just starred in Invasion of the Body Snatchers), but it turned Weaver into a big star.

 O’Bannon had always assumed he would direct the movie himself, but faced with a big budget and crazy special effects for the time, he handed over the reins to a young director named Ridley Scott, who was on his second feature film.
 While the screenplay may have had the idea for a horror movie in space, it was Scott who brought the design sense that makes the movie truly memorable.
-He did everything he could to give some scenes a sense of awe, in the old sense, when they needed it, and pushed the studio to pay for a huge, scale set for one scene showing the “space jockey” alien… this turns out to be absolutely crucial to the feel of the movie.
+He did everything he could to give some scenes a sense of awe, in the old sense, when they needed it, and pushed the studio to pay for a huge, full scale set for one scene showing the “space jockey” alien… this turns out to be absolutely crucial to the feel of the movie.
 It was Scott who brought in the Swiss artist H.R.
 Giger to design the aliens and ships involved in the movie.
 The studio initially pushed back that Giger’s alien design was “too horrifying,” but eventually relented.
 It is indeed horrifying.
-Audiences at test screenings were repeatedly reported to have run for the exits, to have sat further from the screen on purpose.
+Audiences at test screenings were repeatedly reported to have run for the exits, or to have sat further from the screen on purpose.
 If you went into Alien in a movie theater, not knowing what you were in for… oh boy.

 Scott does show the alien to us, but we still don’t know what to expect, because its appearance changes every time we see it as it grows and evolves.
 It is a unique take on the old Jaws trick (a movie only four years old at the time) of not actually showing the monster until the third act of the movie.
 But it is not just a haunted house movie, it is also a body horror movie.
 It has far more phallic and vaginal imagery than most movies with actual nudity.
 Hurt’s character is basically raped, impregnated, and then gives violent, bloody birth to a walking vagina with teeth.
 O’Bannon himself has been very open that this imagery was intentional, stating “I wanted to attack the audience with sex.
 I wanted every man in the audience to cross his legs.”
 As he points out, this is a movie that turns the tables to some degree, with the male characters bearing the brunt of the sexual terror.